ASE-Workshop-2023/tutorial/_episodes/06-file-based-calculators.md

 ---
 title: "File based calculators"
-teaching: 20
+teaching: 15
-exercises: 20
+exercises: 15
 questions:
+       - "How can I calculate energy, stress and forces using a file based calculator?"
+       - "How does a file-based calculator work behind the scenes?"
+       - "When does ASE cache results from a calculation?"
 objectives:
+       - "Calculate properties using a file-based `Calculator` object"
+       - "Understand how file-based calculators work behind the scenes"
+       - "Understand when results can be retrieved from the cache, and when they will be re-calculated"
 keypoints:
+       - "Typical academic codes are controlled by _input files_ and write their results to _output files_"
+       - "The workflow for file-based and built-in calculators are the same"
+       - "However behind the scenes, file-based calculators work differently"
+       - "The Calculator object caches calculation results"
+       - "After changing a parameter the cache is invalidated"
 ---

-## File-based calculators
+> ## Code connection
+> In this chapter we explore the [`ase.calculators.mopac` module](https://databases.fysik.dtu.dk/ase/ase/calculators/mopac.html), which is a file-based calculator for calculating standard properties (energy, forces and stress) from a set of atomic positions.
+{: .callout}

-Typically academic codes are controlled by _input files_ and write their results to _output files_.
-This workflow is convenient for batch calculations on clusters (and for Fortran programmers...)
+## Typical academic codes are controlled by _input files_ and write their results to _output files_

+- This workflow is convenient for batch calculations on clusters (and for Fortran programmers...)
-For such a code, the ASE Calculator needs to prepare appropriate input, call the executable and then read the output in order to give a similar workflow to the inbuilt Calculator above.
+- To interoperate with this type of code, the ASE Calculator needs to: i) prepare appropriate input; ii) call the executable; iii) read the output

-#### MOPAC
+- This will allow us to build a similar workflow to the built-in Calculators explored in the previous chapter.

+### The workflow for file-based and built-in calculators are the same

-Here we look at [MOPAC](https://openmopac.github.io), which implements semi-empirical methods with molecular orbitals in open boundary conditions.
-After a long history of versions and licenses it was recently updated and made open-source under the LGPL.
+- The file-based calculator [MOPAC](https://openmopac.github.io) implements semi-empirical methods with molecular orbitals in open boundary conditions.
+- After a long history of versions and licenses it was recently updated and made open-source under the LGPL.
+- To calculate a system energy we use the same workflow as introduced in the previous chapter.
+- First, we build an `Atoms` object

 ~~~
 import ase.build